gboquizo/hackathon_optimizacion_entregas_material/README.md

 ### Installing Linux

-This steps will be on Linux
+These steps will be on Linux

 ```
   python3 -m venv venv